MotohisaFukuda/CROP/README.md

 ## Works for various fruits.
 <img src="/images/murayama35a.png" width="33%" /><img src="/images/murayama21a.png" width="33%" /><img src="/images/murayama45.png" width="33%"/>
 <i>The photos with no masks (left) are the inputs and the ones with masks (right) are the outputs. **CROP** can identify and process the central roundish fruit of various kinds and colors.
-These examples are independent of the training process. photo credit: Hideki Murayama.</i>
+These examples are independent of the training process.
+Photo credit: Hideki Murayama.</i>

 ## Achieved generality.
 <img src="/images/coffee10.png" width="25%" /><img src="/images/bread2.png" width="25%" /><img src="/images/okuno_ball1556.png" width="25%"/><img src="/images/stone_br6.png" width="25%"/>